 At the end of WW2 came forth a burst of new independent film production companies headed by actors and directors.
 A number of big stars were trying to find ways to participate in the enormous profits they earned for the moguls.
 James Cagney had tried and mostly failed in the decade just past, but more top stars were incorporating themselves and teaming up with agents or managers.
 Most were hurt by complicated tax laws that favored big companies.
-A group of top directors led by Frank Capra formed Liberty Pictures, only to find that the existing system almost guaranteed that profits would vanish.
+A group of top directors led by Frank Capra formed Liberty Films, only to find that the existing system almost guaranteed that profits would vanish.

 Gary Cooper went the self-producing route early, for just one movie.
 He gathered some trusted talent together and helped them cook up a perfect Western vehicle to maximize his box office appeal.
 Cooper was often caricatured as a cowpoke so laconic that his vocabulary was limited to ‘yup’ and ‘nope.’
 Released through RKO, ‘Cinema Artists” lighthearted Along Came Jones is concocted to please the Cooper fans, a mix of comedy, sentiment, romance and a little fancy gunplay.
-The basic joke is that Cooper’s hero, although dependably honest, upright and tolerant, has absolutely no aptitude whatsoever with a shootin’ iron.
+The basic joke is that Cooper’s hero, although dependably honest, upright and tolerant, has no aptitude whatsoever with a shootin’ iron.
 He fumbles his quick-draws so badly, his gun ends up tossed across the room.

 Lost cowpoke Melody Jones (Cooper) and his older sidekick George Fury (William Demarest) wander into the little town of Payneville, where the meek, unassuming Melody is mistaken for Monte Jarrad, a ruthless criminal responsible for a rash of robberies and murders.
 The Payneville locals cower when Melody comes near, which confuses him and confounds George until local ranch girl Cherry de Longpre (Loretta Young) comes to their assistance.
 Cherry is actually the girlfriend of the outlaw Jarrad (Dan Duryea), who is wounded and hiding back at her ranch house.
 Jealous and surly, Monte doesn’t believe Cherry when she insists that she’s using Melody as a decoy to help the outlaw escape.
 More mistaken identities come to light as Melody, Cherry and George try to avoid a posse, a stage express agent (Willard Robertson) and a couple of townspeople who aided Monte in the robbery, and want their cut.

 Cooper had some big talent backing him up.
-Veteran director Stuart Heisler who had worked with the star on Goldwyn’s The Cowboy and the Lady, but the successful screenwriter Nunnally Johnson is given possessory credit on the film.
+Veteran director Stuart Heisler had worked with the star on Goldwyn’s The Cowboy and the Lady, but the successful screenwriter Nunnally Johnson is given possessory credit on the film.
 Johnson had written Cooper’s previous comedy Casanova Brown; he worked from a book by Alan Le May, who had writing credits on two of Cooper’s pictures for Cecil B. DeMille.

 Along Came Jones’ first act is almost as funny as a Preston Sturges movie.
 Cooper’s Melody is a somewhat absent-minded softie who amuses himself on the trail by singing silly songs, or better, one song with a hundred silly verses.
 He’s hopeless with firearms, yet likes to feel respected in bar rooms.
 His posing as a tough guy disgusts William Demarest’s George.
 While everyone in town shudders and retreats from Melody, George can’t understand why the boys in the bar are giving him the laughingstock streatment.
 He didn’t see the official handbills posted all over, that proclaim: